Electrician CV example

 Bullet point the key responsibilities you had within each role, include any project involvement or additional duties taken on.

-- Worked with the architect team to develop original technical drawings of electrical wiring for a new construction sites.
+- Worked with the architect team and carpenters to develop original technical drawings of electrical wiring for a new construction sites.

 - Stepped up, as required to perform administrative duties including client relations and project reporting.